 Sometimes you just have to rip it and start over.
 And, oh, how it hurts your little knitting heart.

 12. Yarn that feels better in the skein than it does after you knit it.

 It felt perfectly lovely all wrapped up, but then you started working with it and discovered that you aren’t crazy about it.
 Is this even the same yarn?

 13. Totally ruining your monthly budget on yarn.

 But it was my birthday/Christmas/Friday/[insert any special occasion here]!

 14. Running out of places to store your yarn.

 You knew you were getting desperate when you gave away a whole drawer full of clothing to make room for yarn.
 See if one of these 5 Ways to Organize and Store Knitting Supplies can help.
 Just have too much yarn?
-Do some Stashbusting with Bluprint instructor Clara Parkes.
+Do some Stashbusting with Craftsy instructor Clara Parkes.

 15. Tangled yarn.